 11. Golden Chain Highway

-Running 300 miles through the Sierra Nevada mountain range, the Golden Chain Highway (also commonly called the Gold Chain Highway) traces gold-mining history through small towns, museums, and abundant natural attractions.
+Running 300 miles through the Sierra Nevada mountain range, the Golden Chain Highway (known as the Gold Chain Highway) traces gold-mining history through small towns, museums, and abundant natural attractions.

-Starting in Oakhurst and ending in Vinton near the California-Nevada border, the road is also known as State Road 49, a reference to the 1849 California Gold Rush — the Gold Rush Trail.
+Starting in Oakhurst and ending in Vinton near the California-Nevada border, the road is also known as State Road 49, referencing the 1849 California Gold Rush — the Gold Rush Trail.

-There are plenty of cute mining-era towns to stay overnight along the way, too, like Nevada City and Auburn, which still retain historic 19th Century buildings, now filled with cute shops and eateries.
+There are plenty of cute mining-era towns to stay overnight along the way, like Nevada City and Auburn, which still retain historic 19th-century buildings, now filled with cute shops and eateries.

 Passing through the mountains on this scenic route highway, these memorable cultural stops are sprinkled with mountain views and dramatic scenery.

 From whitewater rafting to hiking to sipping wine in vineyards, there are many ways to enjoy the beauty of the Sierras.
 So rev up your engine and hit the road – the Golden Chain Highway is a journey to remember!